Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 a.
 If the complainant wishes to maintain confidentiality, the responsible employee should direct the complainant to an exempt employee.

 5.3.1.
-Exemptions from this reporting requirement exist only for certain employees who serve in a professional role in which the communication is privileged as recognized by the university, and when the information is discovered while acting in that professional role.
+Exemptions from this internal reporting requirement exist only for certain employees who serve in a professional role in which the communication is privileged by law or recognized as exempt by the university for the purpose of this policy, and when the information is discovered while acting in that professional role.
+Employees exempt from internal reporting may have requirements to report certain information to external entities (such as being mandatory reporters of child abuse).
+Prior to disclosing information to any office, individuals can ask about that office’s confidentiality requirements and limitations.

 6. Forms & Tools